the-dext/the-dext.github.io/README.md

 > You can add additional posts in the browser on GitHub.com too!
 Just hit the + icon in `/_posts/` to create new content.
 Just make sure to include the [front-matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each new blog post and make sure the post's filename is in this format: year-month-day-title.md

+## VSCode Dev Container Development
+execute this command to start the server
+    $ bundle exec jekyll serve

 ## Local Development

 1. Install Jekyll and plug-ins in one fell swoop. `gem install github-pages` This mirrors the plug-ins used by GitHub Pages on your local machine including Jekyll, Sass, etc.